wechuli/algorithms/algorithms-step-by-step/sorting-algorithms/notes.md

 A sorting algorithm where the largest values bubble up to the top!

 Big OH Complexity for Bubble Sort = O(N^2)

+## Selection Sort
+Similar to bubble sort, but instead of first placing large values into sorted position, it places small values into sorted position.